In this section, you

-R, L, C, and length parameters as for the PI section line.
-Start the
+R, L, C, and length parameters as the 150 km Line block.

-You can now compare the three waveforms obtained with the three line models.
+Compare the three waveforms obtained from the three line models.
 Open the Simulation Data Inspector.
 Select the Ub1 and Ub2 signals of Run 1, the Ub2 signals of Run 2, and Run 3.

 Receiving End Voltage Obtained with Three Different Line Models

 An important product feature is its ability to simulate either with continuous, variable step integration algorithms or with discrete solvers.
 For small systems, variable time step algorithms are usually faster than fixed step methods, because the number of integration steps is lower.
 For large systems that contain many states or many nonlinear blocks such as power electronic switches, however, it is advantageous to discretize the electrical system.